sanity-io/sanity-plugin-media/README.md

 - Previews for audio and video files
 - Edit text fields native to Sanity's asset documents, such as `title`, `description`, `altText` and even `originalFilename`
 - View asset metadata and a limited subset of EXIF data (if present)
-- Virtualized grid + tabular views for super speedy browsing
+- Virtualized grid + tabular views for super speedy browsing, even with thousands of assets
+- Utilises Sanity's [real time updates](https://www.sanity.io/docs/realtime-updates) - for live concurrent changes from other studio members
 - Multiple asset selection and deletion
 - Fully responsive and mobile friendly